monk-io/docs/docs/gui/project-setup.md

 ![](/img/docs/gui/gui41.png)

 You will see your credentials added to the list.
-Be sure to check **Use GCP as default provider** - this tells Monk that the cluster should be initially created on this account.
+Be sure to check **Use GCP as default provider** - this tells MonkOS that the cluster should be initially created on this account.
 Confirm with **Next**.

 ![](/img/docs/gui/gui15.png)